Walking in the Great Western Greenways

 To take your eco trip to the next level, how about some green

 accommodation?
-Bellinter House in County Meath uses underground heat for its swimming pool, while Delphi Mountain Resort in Mayo is the first adventure centre in Ireland to win the ECO-centre award.
+Bellinter House in County Meath uses underground heat for its swimming pool, while Delphi Resort in Mayo is the first adventure centre in Ireland to win the ECO-centre award.
 The hosts at Glenribbeen Lodge in Waterford take a ‘holistic approach’ to accommodation, with solar panels and a windmill used to provide heat and light.

 New green travel ideas keep coming.
 Woofing (working on organic farms for free) doesn’t just help the environment, it also helps the locals.
 Visitors to